ktorn/completium-landing/docs/dapp-first/first3.md

 This section is for information only, no action is required.

-Say we want to display the data `assetid`, `owner` and `status` from the deployed contract.
+We want to display the data `assetid`, `owner` and `status` from the deployed contract.

 Reading contract data is done asynchronously with RPC calls to the blockchain.
-The following code is a standard React pattern to load data retrieved from calls to network, and refresh component display when received.
+The following code is a standard React pattern to load  remote data, and refresh component display when received.

 It defines a component named `OwnershipData` whose role is to retrieve and display contract data: